mandober/dotnet-debrief/entity-framework/01_about-ef.md

 - EF is built on top of ADO.NET, the low-level data access library
 - the latest stable version for `.NET Framework 4.7` is EF 6

+- EF Core is a completely new implementation of the ADO.NET EF
+- EF Core versions:
+  - version 1.0 was released on June 27, 2016, along with:
+    - .NET Core version 1.0
+    - ASP.NET Core version 1.0
+  - version 2.0 was released on August 14, 2017.
+  - version 2.1 is in progress.

 The name comes from a database concept called the entity-relationship model, where an entity is the abstract concept of a data object, which is related to other entities.

 EF maps the C# objects to the entities in a RDB.
 This is called *object-relational mapping* and it maps classes, objects and properties to the tables, rows and columns.